 (2) for all other RC Customers, total annual Net Energy for Load in MWh from January 1 through December 31 of the previous year.

 (c) Failure to Submit Data.
-If the RC Customer does not submit the required billing volume data by the date specified in the Business Practice Manual for RC Services, the CAISO will multiply 1.25 times the RC Customer’s default MWh specified in the RCSA, which will be established as follows:
+If the RC Customer does not submit the required billing volume data by the date specified in the Business Practice Manual for RC Services, the CAISO will utilize the RC Customer’s default MWh specified in the RCSA, which will be established as follows:

 (1) the default total annual Net Generation in MWh for RC Customers that are, or are located in, generation-only Balancing Authorities will equal the sum of the RC Customer’s installed generation capacity times a 90 percent capacity factor times 8,760 hours per year for RC Customers that are, or are located in, generation-only Balancing Authorities; and

-(2) the default total annual Net Energy for Load MWh for all other RC Customers will equal the volumes reported by NERC/WECC for the year prior to the effective date of the RCSA.
+(2) the default total annual Net Energy for Load MWh for all other RC Customers will equal the volumes reported by NERC/WECC for the year prior to the effective date of the RCSA, multiplied by 1.25.

 (d) Reporting Zero Values.
 If the RC Customer is a transmission operator that has indicated in its RCSA that it has no Net Energy for Load or Net Generation during the period January 1 through December 31 of the prior year, the RC Customer will indicate such to the CAISO.

 (e) RC Customer Validation.
-By no later than a date specified in the Business Practice Manual for RC Services, the CAISO will publish an informational statement containing the billing data volume for each RC Customer.
+By no later than a date specified in the Business Practice Manual for RC Services, the CAISO will publish an informational statement containing the billing data volume for each RC Customer and a shared billing data volume statement including only RC Customer non-confidential information.

 (f) RC Customer Acceptance.
-An RC Customer shall be deemed to have validated and accepted its billing data volume unless it modifies its billing data volume by November 30 following the date of CAISO publication of the billing data volume informational statement.
+An RC Customer shall be deemed to have validated and accepted its billing data volume published by the CAISO unless it modifies its billing data volume by no later than a date specified in the Business Practice Manual for RC Services.

 (g) CAISO Audit of Submitted Data.
-The CAISO may in its sole discretion review actual Net Energy for Load or Net Generation information available to the CAISO and adjust an RC Customer’s RC Services Charge assessed up to two years prior to the most recently issued invoice to account for inaccuracies between the billing volumes reported to the CAISO and the actual Net Energy for Load or Net Generation for the same period, and such adjustments will be reflected on the next annual RC Service Invoices.
+The CAISO may, with good cause, review actual Net Energy for Load or Net Generation information available to the CAISO and, following an opportunity for the RC Customer to comment, adjust an RC Customer’s RC Services Charge assessed up to two years prior to the most recently issued invoice to account for inaccuracies between the billing volumes reported to the CAISO and the actual Net Energy for Load or Net Generation for the same period, and such adjustments will be reflected on the next annual RC Service Invoices.

 (h) RC Customers in the CAISO Balancing Authority Area.
 For RC Customers in the CAISO Balancing Authority Area no submission is required pursuant to this Section 19.6 since the CAISO will calculate such RC Customers’ share of the CAISO Balancing Authority Area’s Net Energy for Load in accordance with Section 11.20.9.